owncloud/ocis/docs/services/frontend/_index.md

 ### Sharing

-Aggregating share information as one of the most time consuming operations in OCIS.
+Aggregating share information is one of the most time consuming operations in OCIS.
 The service fetches a list of either received or created shares and has to stat every resource individually.
-While stats are fast, the default behavior scales linear with the number of shares.
+While stats are fast, the default behavior scales linearly with the number of shares.

 To save network trips the sharing implementation can cache the stat requests with an in memory cache or in redis.
 It will shorten the response time by the network rountrip overhead at the cost of the API only eventually being updated.